davidsmith93/davidsmith93/README.md

 ## Why hello there 👋

-I am David Smith, a senior Java engineer at Booking.com who is dabbling in the world of serverless architecture and Typescript.
+I am David Smith, a technical lead at Vyne who is embracing the Open Banking space.

 ### Experience
 #### Cloud